eewiki/simple-spring-webapp/README.md

 Things Maven will get for you:

- - [SLF4J] (This is a logging API.
+ - [SLF4J][slf4j] (This is a logging API.
 Its nice for printing things to your output console.)
- - [JSTL] (Java Server Pages - Standard tag library is used in the .jsp files to help generate html and urls.)
+ - [JSTL][jstl] (Java Server Pages - Standard tag library is used in the .jsp files to help generate html and urls.)
  - [Spring 3.0.7.RELEASE][Spring] (Used for dependency injection and managing your web application.)

   [eewiki]: http://eewiki.net